carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 Policy_{t+1} = Policy_t + learning_rate * reward_signal
 ```

-Where:

-* Policy corresponds to habitual responses
-* Reward signal corresponds to vēdanā
+Where policy corresponds to habitual responses and reward signal corresponds to vēdanā.

 Taṇhā arises as: